 December 13, 2017

-Five years ago I started a One Line a Day Journal.
+I started a One Line a Day Journal five years ago.

-Each page has a date at the top with lines for five years.
+Each page of the journal has a date at the top with lines for five years.
 Every day I write down one line about something that happened that day.
 From monumental moments to that one day I seriously wrote about my vacuum(??), it’s all documented.

-As we close out five years of this journal, I realize that this daily journaling process has taught me five pretty important lessons.
+As we close out five years of this one line a day journal, I realize that this daily journaling process has taught me five pretty important lessons.

 (This post contains affiliate links.)

 One Line Journal Lesson 1: Dreams do come true.

 Entry from November 2014: Maybe someday I could have a second career as a comedy writer.